EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

      export EV_HP_INIT_CFG_PATH=<Path to your initial HotPocket configuration file>
      ```

 5. Now you are ready to acquire an Evernode instance.
-Use the `acquire` command and pass the XRPL address of the host to acquire an instance from as a parameter.
+Use the `acquire` command and pass the Xahau address of the host to acquire an instance from as a parameter.
 You can check the available hosts by using the [hosts page](https://dashboard.evernode.org/#/hosts) or the [`list` command](../evdevkit/overview.md#advanced-usage).

    - Run the following command to acquire.
-Replace `<host XRPL address>` with the host address.
+Replace `<host Xahau address>` with the host address.
      ```bash
-     evdevkit acquire <host XRPL address>
+     evdevkit acquire <host Xahau address>
      ```
    - This will create an Evernode instance in a random host and outputs the instance details
      ```bash